 Since the FICO score was created in 1989, the credit score has focused on consumer borrowing history with data provided by Equifax, Experian, and TransUnion—the three major credit bureaus.
 For the first time, UltraFICO—FICO’s new credit score system—will use bank information in addition to traditional credit information.
-This change in data sources will help to boost some consumers’ credit scores.
-UltraFICO was rolled out in 2019.
+This extended method will include more data about an individual's financial activities since bank information includes basic and recurrent transactions like rent and utilities and all banking or cash-based transactions that do not involve credit.
+Furthermore, this change in data sources will help to boost some consumers’ credit scores.
+UltraFICO was rolled out in 2019

 The UltraFICO score is a partnership between Experian, FICO, and Finicity.
 It was announced during the Money 20/20 USA conference.
 Experian is one of the three nationwide credit bureaus, and Finicity is a financial technology company that allows consumers to share data with financial service providers.
 Finicity has an asset verification process that can provide accurate information about your bank account.